robOcity/ai-course/resources/python-and-ai-resources.md

 * [Talking Machines](https://www.thetalkingmachines.com/) - A view into cutting edge research in the world of AI and machine learning.

-* [The best 10 Artificial Intelligence podcasts (2020)](https://medium.com/analytics-vidhya/the-best-10-artificial-intelligence-podcasts-2020-a-i-5b7e39502ab2) - Discussing AI, it's applications and innovator's for the curious.
+* [The best 10 Artificial Intelligence podcasts (2020)](https://medium.com/analytics-vidhya/the-best-10-artificial-intelligence-podcasts-2020-a-i-5b7e39502ab2) - Discussing AI, it's applications, and it's innovators for the curious.